Casepin

 What happened to the victim?

-On 12 October 1960, Japan Socialist Party chairman Inejirō Asanuma was fatally stabbed with a wakizashi by 17-year-old ultranationalist Otoya Yamaguchi during a televised political debate in Tokyo.
+On 12 October 1960, Japan Socialist Party chairman Inejirō Asanuma was fatally stabbed with a wakizashi by 17-year-old ultranationalist Otoya Yamaguchi, identified as the assailant, during a televised political debate in Tokyo.
 Yamaguchi was arrested, confessed, and died by suicide in custody on 2 November 1960.

 Where did the crime happen?